minlanyu/cs243-site/README.md

 The semester-long project is an open-ended systems research project.
 Project topics are of your choice but should be related to networking.
 Projects should be done in groups of two or three and include a systems building component.
 Selected projects can be submitted to a peer-reviewed workshop papers or posters.

 ### Project Timeline
-- 9/17 Sun at noon: Form groups for course projects
+- 9/22 Fri at noon: Form groups for course projects
 - 10/1 Sun at noon: Course project proposal
 - 10/2-6: Schedule individual meetings with Minlan to get feedback on your project proposal
 - 10/12 Th: Course project pitch presentation